fac-15/project-ideas/README.md

 We're looking for **problems, not solutions**, so even if you do have an idea in mind about how to solve this, you should explore how to solve this issue **as a team** once projects have been selected.

+You can contribute more than one issue if you like.

 ### Template:

 <hr />